 S15.14.
-Except when such procedure would jeopardize current operations, a reserve amounting to no more than 16 percent of the sum of the amounts scheduled in the next year's budget for regular distribution to synodical causes shall be carried
+Except when such procedure would jeopardize current operations, a reserve amounting to no more than 16 percent of

 The following amendments to the Constitution for Synods - Recommended Provisions - are NOT recommended by the Metropolitan Chicago Synod Council for adoption by the Metropolitan Chicago Synod Assembly at this time.
 (S.C.19.10.54)